 Whether you reflect on your day, make plans for the weekend, or just engage in ‘nothing special’ pillow-talk – climbing into bed with your partner, allows you to reconnect after having spent the day apart.

 4. Put your phone down

 At the dinner table, on the couch, in the bed.

-It’s tempting, after a long day, to switch off and catch up on social media – but it eats away at quality time that you could rather spend connecting.
+It’s tempting, after a long day, to ‘switch off’ mentally and just mindlessly scroll through social media – but, doing so, eats away at the quality time that you could rather spend connecting with your partner.

-Time together should be spent face-to-face – not scrolling mindlessly through Facebook profiles and Instagram feeds.
+Time together should be spent face-to-face – not staring at your devices.

 Commit to a day with no obligations, to-dos, and if you can, no kids – and go on a little adventure together!